hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 6  1.874743 11.02911  1.997329 0.157634216 0.197811182     6 0.181707364        TN          0.8333333
 ```

 Now that we have our neighborhoods, we can add extra metadata to these results.
-For example, we can annotate these groups by the percentage of cells in the neighborhood that belong to each condition using the `annotateNhoods()` function.
+For example, we can **annotate these groups by the percentage of cells in the neighborhood that belong to each condition** using the `annotateNhoods()` function.
 Bear in mind that the `coldata_col` variable must be a column found in `colData()` of the milo object.
 This will create two new columns where `condition` represents what condition the majority of cells belong to, while `condition_fraction` represent the percent of cells annotated with that condition.

-The developers of MiloR were cognicent of the fact that there may be neighborhoods of cells where there is a mix of two conditions.
+The developers of MiloR were cognizant of the fact that there may be neighborhoods of cells where there is a mix of two conditions.
 In [their vignette](https://rawcdn.githack.com/MarioniLab/miloR/7c7f906b94a73e62e36e095ddb3e3567b414144e/vignettes/milo_gastrulation.html#5_Finding_markers_of_DA_populations), they recommend categorizing these neighborhoods as "Mixed".

 ```r